Dangers of Drinking Isopropyl Rubbing Alcohol

 Treatment for Isopropyl Alcohol Poisoning

-People who experience an overdose on rubbing alcohol may pass out very quickly, so they cannot relate symptoms as they get worse.
+People who experience an overdose of rubbing alcohol may pass out very quickly, so they cannot relay symptoms as they get worse.
 It is extremely important to call 911 and get the person emergency medical help right away.
 While consuming a small amount of isopropyl alcohol accidentally may not result in poisoning or death, it is still important to receive prompt medical attention.

-Although some people who struggle with chronic alcohol use disorder do consume rubbing alcohol, this product is not intended for consumption at all, and drinking it is extremely dangerous.
+This product is not intended for consumption at all, and drinking rubbing alcohol is extremely dangerous.